 Lime Wood vs Basswood: Are They the Same?

-Lime wood and basswood are two names for the same type of wood, which comes from the Tilia genus of trees.
-In the United States, it is typically called basswood, while in Europe, it is called lime wood or linden.
+Lime wood and basswood are indeed two different names for the same type of wood, which is derived from the Tilia genus of trees.
+In the United States, it is commonly referred to as basswood, whereas in Europe, it is known as lime wood or linden.

 The wood is known for its softness, fine grain, and light color, making it an ideal choice for carving and other woodworking projects such as furniture making, cabinetry, and musical instrument construction.